UniversalDependencies/UD_Dutch-Alpino/README.txt

 available in Groningen.
 Links to original files have been added.
 Note that tokenization may differ from the previous UD version.

-The conversion script can be found here: https://github.com/gossebouma/lassy2ud
+The (Go and XQuery) conversion script is available for download at https://github.com/rug-compling/alud.
+It can be used to convert additional material annotated according to Lassy/CGN guidelines or annotated automatically using the Alpino parser.

 # Acknowledgements